 A Data Source represents one stream of events from a log source.
 An example is the “syslog” from a server, or the access log from a web server.

-But how does Humio decide which Data Source a set of events belong to?
+But how does Humio decide which data source a set of events belongs to?
 This is determined by inspecting the Tags.
 Thus a Data Source really is a set of Events that have the same Tags.
 Humio divides each Repository into more than one Data Source based on the Tags.

 Humio creates Data Sources automatically when it encounters a new combination of Tags.
 Users cannot create Data Sources directly.

 Humio represents each Data Source internally as a dedicated directory within the Repository directory.
 Each datasource is stored separately on disk.
 Restricting searches to a datasource means Humio does not have to traverse all data - which makes searches much faster.

 In the settings page of a repository you can see the list of datasources that have been created during ingest.

 Data Sources are the smallest unit of data that you can delete.
 You cannot delete individual Events in a Data Source, but you can set “retention” on the repository to allow deleting events when the reach a certain age.

 We recommend that you do not create more than 1,000 separate tags, or combinations of tags.
 If you need more combinations we recommend that you use attributes on individual events to differentiate them and select them separately.

 For most use cases you can ignore the following section.